grant-king/ML_progress/log.md

 I am very, very excited for next week's topic on cellular automata.
 Glancing ahead it already seems infinitely more understandable than this pure, pure math has been.

+July 26, 2019

+**Today's Progress:** Continued Agile III week 4.

+**Thoughts:** I am still trying to get through the rest of this week's Agile lectures.
+There are a lot of sections this week, all with very helpful workflow productivity information.
+I will have to stretch this week's content over two weeks.

+July 29, 2019

+**Today's Progress:** Continued Agile III week 4.
+Started UG Natural Models and Simulations week 4.

+**Thoughts:** I haven't gotten very far with the lectures, but everything seems clear so far.
+I can already see a way to implement a simple 2d automaton with the Pygame tools.
+I've started working on the first script to visiualize this simple version; I was able to reuse a lot of the code structure from the random walk simulation visualization from last week.
+I am really excited to continue working with CA and hear about all of their useful applications.
 <!---

 Day x: July x, 2019